Additional proposed amendments to the Climate Change (Forestry Sector) Regulations 2008

 - technical amendments to simplify the ETS and let us implement new policies.

 Full details are in the consultation document.
-We plan to hold 2 webinars before the consultation closes to help explain the proposed amendments.
+We held 2 webinars to help explain the proposed amendments.

 What's being proposed?